JoshPaulie/goonbot/docs/league.md

 # League of Legends intergeration
 Goonbot has a couple of analytic commands for League.
+---
 ## No name needed
 All league commands have the ability to call the command with no summoner passed.
 If no summoner name is provided, the bot will fallback to your personal summoner name.

 This means that if Josh wanted to get his last game, he'd just type `/lastgame` and not `/lastgame bexli`
+---
 ## League commands are semi-synchronous
 All of Goonbot commands are asynchronous, meaning that many people can call the same command in the same instant, and they'll all get their response in the same instant.
 This is not the case for League commands.

-As a limitation of `discord.py` & `pulsefire`, league commands are processed in a queue.
+As a limitation of using `discord.py` with `pulsefire`, league commands are processed in a queue.
 So if 2 people call league commands around the same time, the first caller's command must finish before the following is started
+---
 ## Responses are cached
 A lot of the data that supports League commands are cached, resulting in much faster command execution times.

 Because data for a match doesn't change after it's been finished, match data is held indefinitely.
-But if the match being queried hasn't yet been cached, you can expect longer loading times.
+This means if the match being queried (ie. your last game played) hasn't yet been cached, you can expect longer loading times.

-Every 5 minutes Goonbot pulls the last 10 matches for everyone, in hopes to keep response times as low as possible.
+---

-## **Summoner** Command
+## 'Summoner' Command
 Provides a few details like rank in each queue type (if any), current in-game profile picture, and top champion masteries.
+---

-## **Last Game** Command
+## 'Last Game' Command
 Last game is a simple analytic tool that checks your last game.

 ### Final score